-HAMMLAB is IFE’s simulator-based research facility for studying human behaviour and performance in complex operating environments.
-We study human-machine interaction and crew collaboration, and integrate the knowledge gained into new designs, operator support systems, and methods for safety analysis.
-This way we help industries ensure safe and efficient operation.
+HAMMLAB is IFE’s simulator-based research facility for studying operator crew behaviour and performance in control room environments.
+We study human-system interaction and crew collaboration, and integrate the knowledge gained into new designs, operator support systems, and methods for safety analysis.
+This way we help industries ensure safe and efficient operations and training.

-- Provide a realistic environment to develop, test and evaluate prototype control centres and their individual systems such as human-machine interfaces, alarm systems, computerized procedures and plant automation
+- Provide a realistic environment to develop, test and evaluate prototype control centers and their individual systems such as human-machine interfaces, alarm systems, computerized procedures and plant automation

-HAMMLAB includes two full-scope nuclear power plant simulators; a control room where professional crews operate the simulated plants; and a gallery from where our experiment team controls the scenarios and observes crew behaviour and performance.
+In the control room professional crews operate the simulated plants.
+From the gallery the experiment team controls simulator scenarios, observes crew behaviour, and evaluates performance.

 Data collection and performance assessments

-Subject-matter experts evaluate different dimensions of crew performance on-line during the scenarios and can refine their ratings later using HAMMLAB’s replay features.
-Advanced tools for performance assessment and scenario re-play allow for in-depth analysis of operator and crew performance.
+Subject-matter experts evaluate different dimensions of crews’ performance.
+Advanced tools for performance assessment and post-scenario replay allow for in-depth analysis of operator and crew performance.

 ProcSee is software to develop and display HMI for process monitoring and control.
 It is provided free of charge to member organisations of the NEA Halden HTO Project, and as a commercial product to others.